darkforestry/amms-rs/docs/addingAnAMM.md

 - Add peripheral functions
 - Add tests

 Most AMMs will have a factory that is responsible for deploying the AMM.
 This factory allows `damms` to identify all of the AMMs from a given protocol, however some AMMs might not have a factory.
-In the case that the AMM you are adding does have a factory, make sure to add a factory type with the following steps below.
+If your AMM does have a factory, make sure to add a factory type with the following steps below.

 - Create a factory type
 - Implement the `AutomatedMarketMakerFactory` trait for the factory
 - Add your factory to the `Factory` enum
 - Add peripheral functions
+- Add tests

 Lastly, we will add the new AMM and factory to the discovery module (walkthrough coming soon).